 5.4 The berth holder will not do nor permit upon the vessel anything which may cause a nuisance, damage, danger or annoyance to other members or to persons on or about the Club facilities.

-5.5 The berth holder will keep the boat at all times in a sound and watertight condition and anchor or moor the boat in a good and sufficient manner and take such steps as may be necessary for the safety thereof particularly in times of flood, frost, ice, storm, tempest or other adverse conditions, and accept all responsibility with regards to such anchorage or moorings including the safety thereof.
+5.5 The berth holder will keep the boat at all times in a sound and watertight condition and anchor or moor the boat in a good and sufficient manner and take such steps as may be necessary for the safety thereof, particularly in times of flood, frost, ice, storm, tempest or other adverse conditions, and accept all responsibility with regards to such anchorage or moorings including the safety thereof.

 6 DEBENTURE PONTOON

-6.1 DEBENTURE PONTOON MOORING COMMI1TEE
+6.1 DEBENTURE PONTOON MOORING COMMITTEE

 6.1.1 A committee known as the Debenture Pontoon Mooring Committee will be selected annually by the Club’s registered debenture holders, the appointment of this committee being subject to approval by the Council of Management.

 6.1.2 The Debenture Pontoon Mooring Committee will comprise a chairperson and two other committee members, who are to be drawn from amongst the Club’s registered debenture holders, and a Flag Officer nominated by the Council of Management.
-The quorum shall be three, with each committee member having one vote each, but in the event of a tie the chairperson or his nominated deputy shall have a second casting vote.
+The quorum shall be three, with each committee member having one vote each but, in the event of a tie, the chairperson or his nominated deputy shall have a second casting vote.

 6.1.3 The Debenture Pontoon Mooring Committee will be responsible for ensuring that the rights of the Club’s debenture holders are being maintained and upheld by the Council of Management and shall have the automatic right by giving seven days’ notice in writing to the Honorary Secretary of the Club to make deputation to the Council of Management, which must be, if fair and reasonable, actioned by the Club.